 SKIPPING THE FILTER & BUYING SPRING WATER

-I’ll be the first to admit that drinking Queensland tap water took some getting used to – I’ve lived around Australia and in my personal opinion, it’s not the tastiest.
+I’ll be the first to admit that drinking Queensland tap water took some getting used to – I’ve lived around Australia and it’s my least favourite by a long shot.
 As such, my quest for water filters began sooner rather than later.
 However, I’m disappointed to say that none of the above filters were able to remove the “taste” of Queensland water, despite their lengthy filtration process.
 As such, I’ve personally moved to purchasing local spring water for drinking & using the above filters (under sink filter + shower filter) for cooking and showering.

 PROS: